leejo/cgi-alternatives/README.md

 Home: [http://mojolicio.us/](http://mojolicio.us/)

-Mojolicious is a feature rich modern web framework, with no none-core dependencies.
+Mojolicious is a feature rich modern web framework, with no non-core dependencies.
 It is incredibly easy to get a web app up and running with Mojolicious.